Dimercel/listopia/README.md

 #### all `(fn list)`

-Determines whether all elements of the list satisfy the predicate.
+Determines whether all elements of the LIST satisfy the predicate.

 ```common-lisp
 (all #'numberp '(1 2 3)) ;; => t